Place a GPS Tracker in a Car

 Here are the recommendations for placing the GPS in your vehicle from most recommended hiding place to less recommended (meaning it is still a good place but more likely to be discovered by a driver or passenger.

-- 1Hide it inside the dashboard.If you have access to tucking the GPS vehicle tracking device up inside your dashboard it is unlikely the device will be discovered and the unit will also have good access to satellites trying to pinpoint its locationAdvertisement
+- 1If you have access to tucking the GPS vehicle tracking device up inside your dashboard it is unlikely the device will be discovered and the unit will also have good access to satellites trying to pinpoint its locationHide it inside the dashboard.Advertisement

-- 2Attach it with a magnet to the vehicle undercarriage.High quality GPS trackers are magnetic and equipped with a waterproof casing that resists damage from water, dust and snow.Advertisement
+- 2High quality GPS trackers are magnetic and equipped with a waterproof casing that resists damage from water, dust and snow.Attach it with a magnet to the vehicle undercarriage.Advertisement

 - 3If the car has a front or rear plastic bumper, then these are ideal places to hide the GPS tracker because it is a part of the car that is easily removable and the driver rarely has an occasion to look inside a bumper

-- 6Clip it to the sun visors above the front dash on the passenger's side.The good thing about this location is that it offers the device a direct line of communication to the satellites however if a passenger decides to shade their eyes it could be easily discovered.Advertisement
+- 6The good thing about this location is that it offers the device a direct line of communication to the satellites however if a passenger decides to shade their eyes it could be easily discovered.Clip it to the sun visors above the front dash on the passenger's side.Advertisement

 TIPS AND TRICKS